Medically reviewed by Drugs.com. Last updated on Jul 11, 2020.

 Use: Labeled Indications

-Treatment of bacterial vaginosis (vaginal cream, vaginal suppository); topically in treatment of severe acne
+Bacterial vaginosis: Treatment of bacterial vaginosis (vaginal cream, vaginal suppository)

-Hypersensitivity to clindamycin, lincomycin, or any component of the formulation; previous CDAD (C. difficile-associated diarrhea), regional enteritis, ulcerative colitis
+Hypersensitivity to clindamycin, lincomycin, or any component of the formulation; history of antibiotic-associated colitis, regional enteritis, ulcerative colitis.

 Bacterial vaginosis: Intravaginal:

-Suppositories: Insert one ovule (100 mg clindamycin) daily into vagina at bedtime for 3 days
+Suppositories: Insert one suppository (100 mg clindamycin) daily into vagina at bedtime for 3 days

 Refer to adult dosing.